Banff Hiking Tips For First-Time Visitors

 Recommended App

 This GPS activated Canadian Rockies Audio Driving Tour is the perfect companion to your Banff vacation.
 It’s both entertaining and educational and will greatly enhance any drive in Banff National Park.
+Get 15% off with our Banff Discounts.

-If you are new to hiking in Banff, you should know a little bit about the hiking trail you are setting out to do.
-We currently have over 80 blog posts about hiking trails in the Canadian Rockies on our website.
-We recommend you read the blog post for your intended Banff hike before setting out.
+We have over 80 blog posts about hiking trails in the Canadian Rockies on our website.
+Knowing what you are getting into is very important, so we recommend you read the blog post for your intended Banff hike before setting out.

 Don’t know where to start?
 Check out the best easy hikes in Banff National Park.

-Note that Environment Canada only publishes a “Banff weather forecast“, but The Weather Network is a bit more specific with a “Banff Forecast” and a “Lake Louise Forecast“
+Note that Environment Canada only publishes a “Banff weather forecast“, but The Weather Network is a bit more specific with a “Banff Forecast” and a “Lake Louise Forecast

 Read More